 By Broadcast: This widget will only show one upcoming or current event (selected from the drop-down menu after choosing this option).
 You can also find this code on the Video page for the event in question.

 Select an Integration Method.

-Link to BoxCast.tv: The simplest method, Link to BoxCast.tv, generates a URL you can simply share on Facebook, Twitter, in an email, etc. to direct your viewers to watch your content without any hosting requirements.
+Link to BoxCast.tv: The simplest method, Link to BoxCast.tv, generates a URL you can simply share on Facebook, X (Twitter), in an email, etc. to direct your viewers to watch your content without any hosting requirements.

-Select a Layout.
-To see which options come with each layout, click Advanced Settings and feel free to customize it from there.
+Now it's time to select a Layout.
+To see which options come with each layout, click Advanced Settings, and feel free to customize it from there.

 Advanced Display Options

 Default Video Selection

 The logic BoxCast uses to determine the first video to be shown can be altered.

 Show Next Event Immediately: With this option, the widget will default to showing and selecting the next future event as soon as the current live event ends.